BeautifulTrouble/api-docs/README.md

 **Utility endpoints**

-* `/all` - Return all objects
+* `/all` - Returns all objects
+* `/modules` - Returns all "module" objects

-* `/config` - Return all configuration objects
+* `/config` - Returns all configuration objects

-* `/texts` - Return all text objects, e.g., static pages, user interface text, etc. A single text object can be retrieved with `/text/[text-slug]`
+* `/texts` - Returns all text objects, e.g., static pages, user interface text, etc. A single text object can be retrieved with `/text/[text-slug]`